EntradaAIInternal/databricks-replicator/README.md

 - PAT or OAuth Token for user or sp created and stored in Databricks Key Vault.
 **Note**: if this tool is run in source workspace, only target workspace token secrets need to be created in source.
 Conversely, if run in target workspace, source token needs to be created in target.
 - Network connectivity to source or target workspace. e.g. if tool runs in source workspace, source data plane (outbound) should be able to establish connect to target workspace control plane (inbound).
 And vica versa.
-**Note**: UC replication requires connect to both source and target workspace as delta share is not used.
+**Note**: UC replication requires connect to both source and target workspace using Databricks Connect.
 - If tool is running outside of Databricks Workspace and Serverless is unavailable in source and/or target workspace, cluster id for all-purpose cluster in source or/and target workspace